-Tate collects painting, drawing, prints, printed matter, sculpture, installation, photography, time-based media, performance, digital works and archive material as defined in the following sections.
+Tate collects painting, drawing, prints, publications and printed matter, sculpture, installation, photography, time-based media, performance, digital works archive and library material as defined in the following sections.

 3.1 Painting

 Tate collects painting across the range of the Collection, that is to say, British art from 1500 and international modern and contemporary art from 1900 to the present.